rosericazondekon/knit-with-parameters/README.md

 1. Open a saved `.Rmd` or `.qmd` report with YAML `params`.
 2. Select **Knit with Parameters** from the editor toolbar or Command Palette.
-3. Clear **Use document default** for values to override, then select **Knit**.
+3. Edit the resolved parameter values as needed, then select **Knit**.
 4. Inspect the rendered output and the **Knit with Parameters** Output channel.

-- Supports text, password, numeric, slider, checkbox, date, and single/multiple-select controls.
+- Supports text, password, numeric, slider, checkbox, date, file, and single/multiple-select controls.
+- File parameters provide an editable path and **Browse…** button.
+Browse opens an in-editor file picker: select folders to navigate, `..` to go up, or **Enter folder path…** to jump to a directory.
+Select a file to use it.
+Paths are relative to the report directory; file contents are not uploaded.
-- **Use NULL** sends an explicit null override.
-Overrides do not rewrite the report's YAML.
+- Controls start with the document's resolved values.
+Every value, including unchanged values, is submitted explicitly; **Use NULL** sends null.
+Rendering does not rewrite the report's YAML.
 - Save and refresh the form after editing the report; **Cancel** stops an active operation.
 - Only run trusted reports: parameter expressions and rendering execute code.
 Password masking cannot prevent report code from exposing secrets.